-Since we’ve covered advanced ways to hack HID cards in this previous post, we wanted to show ways cloning or copying a card in a day-to-day kind of environment with standard proximity (prox) cards which are based on 125khz .
+In the previous post, we covered advanced ways to hack HID cards, so here we want to show ways to clone or copy a card in a day-to-day kind of environment with standard proximity (prox) cards which are based on 125khz .
 There are cloning services out there (like Clone my Key) who charge $20 per RFID / Prox card clone.
 Plus you need to send it in and wait for it.
 At the same time you might be able to buy a clone machine off of ebay or Amazon (read below) which is faster and cheaper.

 To be upfront: You won’t be able to clone any card like this.
 There are different card formats and depending on the type (see e.g. prox card hack from 2004 (!), long range card hack, iclass or wiegand hacks) you might need different- and more advanced methods.
 The differences lay in the depth of encryption, e.g. in the picture below we have an iClass encryption which shows the challenge - response from an iClass card and iClass reader - and here how it’s hacked.
 Read more about different types of HID cards here.